- 6–9 pound bone-in pork shoulder

 - Sat and pepper to taste

-1. Set the smoker temperature to 250℉ and preheat, lid closed for 15 minutes.
-Trim excess fat off and generously season with the homemade rub on all sides.
-Allow to sit for 15 minutes before adding to the smoker.
+- Set the smoker temperature to 250℉ and preheat, lid closed for 15 minutes.
+Trim excess fat off and rub the yellow mustard over the whole shoulder (this doesn’t affect the taste, it helps hold the seasoning).
+Generously season with the homemade rub on all sides.
+Allow it to sit for 15 minutes before adding to the smoker.

-2. Place the pork shoulder (fat side up) on a baking sheet (to catch the juices) and transfer to the smoker.
+- Place the pork (fat side up) on a baking sheet (to catch the juices) and transfer it to the smoker.

-3. Cook on the smoker until the internal temperature reaches 160F (around 3-5hours) .
-Mix the coconut aminos, Frank’s Hot Sauce and apple cider vinegar together.
+- Cook on the smoker until the internal temperature reaches 160F (around 3-5hours).
+Mix the coconut aminos, Frank’s Hot Sauce, and apple cider vinegar together.

-4. Stack 4 large pieces of aluminum foil on top of each other, ensuring they are wide enough to wrap the pork butt entirely on all sides.
-Place the pork butt in the center on the foil, then bring up the sides of the foil a little bit.
-Pour the hot sauce mixture over the top of the pork shoulder.
+- Stack 4 large pieces of aluminum foil on top of each other, ensuring they are wide enough to wrap the pork butt entirely on all sides.
+Place the pork butt in the center of the foil, then bring up the sides of the foil a little bit.
+Pour the hot sauce mixture over the top of the pork.
 Wrap the foil tightly around the pork, ensuring the liquid does not escape.

-6. Once the temp reaches 205F, remove from the smoker and allow to rest for 45 minutes in the foil.
-After the 45 minutes, shred with a fork and add to a platter.
-Remove any fat from the liquid and pour over the top of the shredded pork.
+- Once the temp reaches 205F, remove from the smoker and allow to rest for 45 minutes in the foil.
+After 45 minutes, shred with a fork and add to a platter.
+Remove any fat from the liquid and pour it over the top of the shredded pork.

 - Place in 450F preheated oven for 20 minutes.